Looking for vertex number one: Introduction

-The bulk of our proof consists of showing that the execution of Steps 2--7 requires only time $O(\log n)$ w.h.p.
+The bulk of our proof consists of showing that the execution of Steps 2--7 requires only time $O(\om\log n)$ w.h.p. for any $\om=\om(n)\to\infty$.
 This analysis requires a careful accounting of conditional probabilities.
-This is facilitated by the conditional model of the preferential attachment graph due to Bollob\'as and Riordan \cite{diam}, which we recast in terms of sums of independent copies of the mean one exponential random variable.
+This is facilitated by the conditional model of the preferential attachment graph due to Bollob\'as and Riordan \cite{diam}.
+One contribution of our paper is to recast their model in terms of sums of independent copies of the rate one exponential random variables; this will be essential to our analysis.

-We begin with Step 1 because our analysis relies on the algorithm having a good start, i.e. finding a vertex $v_1\leq \frac{n}{\om\log^5n}$.
-Though this step is easily implemented as in Remark \ref{remstep1}, it is in this step that we pay the biggest price in running time.
-It seems likely that our proof can be improved to make Step 1 unnecessary: \begin{conjecture} Steps 2-7 of Algorithm DCA find vertex 1 in $G_n$ in $O(\log n)$ time, w.h.p. \end{conjecture}

-\begin{remark} Step 1 can be implemented, starting at any vertex, via a random walk.
-It is known that w.h.p. the mixing time of such a walk is $O(\log n)$, see Mihail, Papadimitriou and Saberi \cite{Mihail}.
-Also, the stationary measure of vertices of degree at least $\om\log^{5/2}n$ is $\Omega\bfrac{1}{\om\log^{5/2}n}$, as can be seen from Lemma \ref{lemd} below.
-So a random walk will w.h.p. find $v_1$ in $O(\om\log^{7/2}n)$ time.

-Furthermore, if the degree of $v_1$ is at least $\om\log^{7/2}n$ then the same lemma shows that w.h.p.